Diego Buonanotte

-Diego Mario Buonanotte Rende ([ˈdjeɣo ˈmaɾjo βwonaˈnote ˈrende]; born 19 April 1988) is an Argentine naturalized Chilean footballer who plays for Peruvian club Sporting Cristal as an attacking midfielder and winger.
+Diego Mario Buonanotte Rende ([ˈdjeɣo ˈmaɾjo βwonaˈnote ˈrende]; born 19 April 1988) is an Argentine professional footballer who plays for Chilean club Deportes Temuco as an attacking midfielder and winger.

 He began his career with River Plate, where he won the Apertura in 2008, and later played in Spain with Málaga and Granada.

 Buonanotte was part of the Argentine squad that won the gold medal at the 2008 Olympics.

 Club career

 River Plate

 Born in Teodelina, Santa Fe, Buonanotte made his professional debut as a 17-year-old on 9 April 2006, in the 3–1 win against Instituto.
 On 7 October 2007, only one week after his first game, he scored his first goal at senior level.
 Buonanotte was picked by coach Daniel Passarella to start in the derby against Boca Juniors.
 River Plate won 2–0, with Buonanotte playing a key role in the victory.
 He was named by World Soccer magazine as one of the '50 most exciting teenagers in the world game'.
 Buonanotte was part of the 2008 Apertura winning team.